AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gitlab-modules.md

 >[!NOTE]
 >
->This article expects some familiarity with API documentation, and of GitLab functionality in general.
+>This article expects some familiarity with API documentation, and of [!DNL GitLab] functionality in general.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).